jgavinray/recorder/README.md

 # Meeting Recorder

-A Rust program that records both microphone input and system audio (e.g., from Teams/Zoom meetings) on macOS and Linux, saving them to separate WAV files.
+A Rust program that records both microphone input and system audio (e.g., from Teams/Zoom meetings) on macOS, Windows, and Linux, saving them to a single combined WAV file.

 ## Features

 - Records microphone input and system audio simultaneously
-- Saves recordings to separate WAV files with timestamps
+- Saves recordings to a single combined WAV file with timestamps
-- Cross-platform support (macOS and Linux)
+- Cross-platform support (macOS, Windows, and Linux)
 - Interactive device selection
-- Clean shutdown with Ctrl+C
+- Clean shutdown with Ctrl+C (or Ctrl+Break on Windows)
+- YAML configuration for output directory
 - Minimal dependencies

 ## Requirements